Ram pressure stripping in the EAGLE simulation: Ram Pressure Models

 We recompute $\Sigma_{\mathrm{gas}}$ as we evolve the motions of the gas particles in the toy model, and estimate the acceleration due to ram pressure using the instantaneous value of $\Sigma_{\mathrm{gas}}$.
-By contrast, we update the gravitational potential of the subhalo to that in the simulation only at the beginning of each timestep, and also change the ram pressure magnitude and direction based on the local ICM properties only at each timestep.
+By contrast, we update the gravitational potential of the subhalo to that in the simulation only at the beginning of each integration, and also change the ram pressure magnitude and direction based on the local ICM properties only at this time.

 The gravitational potential within each subhalo is interpolated from the outputs of \textsc{subfind}.
 This interpolation does not extend outside the boundaries of the subhalo identified by \textsc{subfind}, which uses saddle points in the density distribution to define the physical extent of subhalos.
 When particles exit this region, we assign them a potential of 0, such that they are always unbound.